-Money laundering and terrorist financing risk is the risk that the Issuer's products, services and delivery channels are misused to facilitate the laundering of proceeds of crime, financing of terrorist activity, bribery, corruption and other activities that may violate applicable economic sanctions (collectively, "Financial Crimes").
+Money laundering and terrorist financing risk is the risk that the Issuer's products, services and delivery channels are misused to facilitate the laundering of proceeds of crime, financing of terrorist activity, bribery, corruption and other activities that may violate applicable economic sanctions.
 The Issuer maintains an enterprise-wide program designed to deter, detect and report suspected money laundering and terrorist financing or suspicious activities across its organization, while seeking to ensure compliance with the laws and regulations of the various jurisdictions in which the Issuer operates.
-Despite the Issuer's compliance programmes, non-compliance may still occur, leading to enforcement action, criminal prosecutions and reputational damage which could negatively impact its financial performance and condition.
+Despite the Issuer's compliance programmes, non-compliance may still occur, leading to enforcement actions (which may involve substantial fines or limitations on the Issuer's business activities), criminal prosecutions and reputational damage which could negatively impact its financial performance and condition.